Pmk2021/p2_continuous_control/README.md

 All the necessary packages except for the unity agents package are located in the requirements.txt file of this repository.
 The unity agents package must be installed by following the DRLND Repository installation directions

 ## Instructions
-Open Navigation.ipyb
+Open Continuous_Control.ipyb
 To train the code, set the variable num_episodes in cell 7 to how long you want the agent to train.
-It took ~800 episodes to reach a mean score of 13 over 100 episodes.
+It took ~300 episodes to reach a mean score of 40 over 100 episodes.
 Then run the whole notebook.
 Once its finished training, it should save its weights and graph the agent's learning curve.

+To just see the trained agent playing import the packages with the first 6 cells, then run the last cell.
+It will create a new Agent, load the trained weight, and have the trained agent play through a whole episode.